yagomichalak/astronomy-bot/README.md

 A simple informative Discord bot.

-- Store the bot's token in a .env
+- The bot's token should be stored in a .env